Nurse Practitioner Visa Sponsorship Jobs in South Dakota

 Which visa types are most common for nurse practitioner roles in South Dakota?

-The H-1B is the most common visa for nurse practitioners in South Dakota, as NP roles typically qualify as specialty occupations requiring a graduate-level nursing degree.
+The H-1B visa is the most common visa for nurse practitioners in South Dakota, as NP roles typically qualify as specialty occupations requiring a graduate-level nursing degree.
 Some internationally trained NPs pursue the EB-3 immigrant visa through employer-sponsored green card petitions.
-Facilities affiliated with federal programs, such as Indian Health Service sites, may also hire through J-1 waivers under the Conrad 30 program, which places physicians and advanced practice providers in underserved areas.
+Facilities affiliated with federal programs, such as Indian Health Service sites, may also hire through J-1 visa waivers under the Conrad 30 program, which places physicians and advanced practice providers in underserved areas.

 Which cities in South Dakota have the most nurse practitioner sponsorship jobs?